WarrenZhu050413/CS262_DistributedSystems/ChatApp/docs/Documentation.md

 ### BinaryWireMessage
 - **File**: `modules/binarywiremessage.py`
 - **Description**:
-  Implements a more compact wire protocol by using Python’s `repr`/`ast.literal_eval` approach for dictionary encoding.
+  Implements a more compact wire protocol by using custom dictionary encoding.
 Like the JSON approach, it also uses a 4-byte length prefix.
 - **Key Responsibilities**:
-  - Provide more efficient encoding than raw JSON (though still textual under the hood).
+  - Provide more efficient encoding than raw JSON.
-  - Preserve the same structure (length prefix, dictionary-based messaging).
+  - Preserve the same structure.
 - **Ideal Use Cases**:
   - Faster transmission and parsing than JSON.
   - Potential future enhancements for true binary formats or compression.
-- **Problems**:
-  - Hard to maintain because it is a binary protocol and not using external packages.

 ### ChatClient
 - **File**: `modules/chatclient.py`